-HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all chemistry pathology specialists and technologists.
+HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all chemistry and pathology specialists and technologists.

-As of today, the following are the total number of Chemistry Pathology Specialists/Technologists nationally, in your state, and near your location.
+As of today, the following are the total number of Chemistry Pathology Specialists & Technologists nationally, in your State, and near your location.

 Medicare

-The following are the total number of Chemistry Pathology Specialists/Technologists who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Chemistry Pathology Specialists & Technologists who accept Medicare in your State, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

-What do Chemistry Pathology Specialists/Technologists do?
+What do Chemistry Pathology Specialists & Technologists do?

 Chemistry Pathology Specialists/Technologists perform chemical analyses on tissue and body fluid samples to aid in diagnosing diseases and guiding medical treatment.